jaejunlee0538/ua_ros_p3dx/README.md

 ![rqt_gui_for_DiffDrivePlugin]

+You have 2 choices to send `vel_cmd` commands.

+* using **Message Publisher** plugin
+* using **Robot Steering** plugin

+You can use only single interface at once, otherwise two different commands will conflict.

-If more information is needed about DiffDrivePlugin, visit [here](https://github.com/jaejunlee0538/gazebo_personal_tutorial/blob/master/move_pioneer2dx/README.md)
+And if information about DiffDrivePlugin is needed, visit [here](https://github.com/jaejunlee0538/gazebo_personal_tutorial/blob/master/move_pioneer2dx/README.md)

 [p3dx_in_gazebo]:https://raw.github.com/jaejunlee0538/ua_ros_p3dx/master/readme/pictures/p3dx_in_gazebo.png